 Although gestational diabetes is an issue that requires urgent attention, Surrogates can still have healthy pregnancies, even with the condition.
 Eating healthily, exercising regularly, keeping a healthy weight, and taking necessary medications can help you manage the condition.

-If you want to see whether you qualify to be Gestational Surrogate, simply fill out an application and find out within 72 hours.
+If you want to see whether you qualify to be Gestational Surrogate, simply fill out an application and find out instantly.

 If you have more questions, open the chat box and get in touch now.Fill Out An Application